Group3-CLIP/CLIP_Caption/README.md

 Our final checkpoint was trained on a subset `test_size = 0.3` of the [food dataset](https://www.kaggle.com/datasets/zeynaloy/food-related-pictures-dataset-with-captions) from Kaggle.

-An important parameter to note at inference is the `Temperature`. -- Varying `Temperature` can lead to significantly different results.
+An important parameter to note at inference is the `Temperature`.
+Temperature scales the values of the logits and hence changes the probability distribution of the words generated in the captions. -- Varying `Temperature` can lead to significantly different results.

 ![Inf1](Images/inf1.jpg)